shyampurk/Vonage-Hotline-App/README.md

 ### Step 2: Run the client

-Open a new terminal and switch to the [client](/client) sub directory.
+Open a new terminal and switch to the [client](/client) subdirectory.

 Run the client